danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

     # temp to investigate secrets deprecated warning
     # config.active_support.deprecation = :raise
   ```
-* From intro - jump to solution link, otherwise, history lesson follows
 * conclusion para
   * My opinion: Preference is to use environment variables for all secrets, and have consistent approach for each environment.
   * ...